Trip Facts

 • Internal flight Jomsom-Pokhara-Kathmandu

-• Private Transfer to Jagat
+• Private Transfer to Dharapani & Chame

 • Tea house lodge accommodation during trek on full board

-• Permits & Annapurna Conservation Fee,
+• Permits & Annapurna Conservation Fee

-• Staff insurance on the trek,
+• Staff insurance on the trek

 • Trek guide and porter